mmmirrra/mmmirrra.github.io/_posts/2023-08-07-MultimediaSystem-dataCompression.markdown

 - How to map a vector with multiple input values ​​into a simple vector
 <br />
 - Vector quantization process
-  - ① The data stream is first divided into blocks called 'vectors'
+  - ① The data stream is first divided into blocks called 'Vectors'
   - ② Create a reference table that is a code book
     - A lookup table is a set of patterns, each consisting of v bytes
   - ③ Find patterns that match each vector in the codebook